lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The primary design motivation behind pre-hashing is to perform only a single pass over the potentially large input message `M` and to allow for optimizations in cases such as signing the same message digest with multiple different keys.

-Composite ML-DSA introduces a 32-byte randomizer into the signature representative M'.
+Composite ML-DSA introduces a 32-byte randomizer into the signature representative `M'`.
 This is to prevent a class of attacks unique to composites, which we define as a "mixed-key forgery attack": Take two composite keys `(mldsaPK1, tradPK1)` and `(mldsaPK2, tradPK2)` which do not share any key material and have them produce signatures `(r1, mldsaSig1, tradSig1)` and `(r2, mldsaSig2, tradSig2)` respectively over the same message `M`.
 Consider whether it is possible to construct a forgery by swapping components and presenting `(r, mldsaSig1, tradSig2)` that verifies under a forged public key `(mldsaPK1, tradPK2)`.
 This forgery attack is blocked by the randomizer `r` so long as `r1 != r2`.

 A failure of randomness, for example `r = 0`, or a fixed value of 'r' effectively reduces r to a prefix that doesn't add value, but it is no worse than the security properties that Composite ML-DSA would have had without the randomizer.